khang06/OpenInputLagPatch/README.md

 # TODO
 - Support more games
+- Figure out why `D3DProxyWindow` gets stuck on the screen when switching from fullscreen to windowed with fullscreen optimizations enabled
 - Make it more configurable
 - Take a look at vpatch's `AutoBltPrepareTime` algorithm
 - Probably more stuff I forgot